Here is the link to download our free Budget Worksheet which you may use as a guide to create your spending plan. Budget Worksheet Download

-If this statement is true for you, then you may not see the intended humor in it.
-It's a very serious subject for a great many individuals in our part of the state.
+Many times it seems as though there isn’t enough money to reach the next payday.
+It’s a very serious subject for a great many individuals in our community.
 You may be feeling incredible stress while frantically trying month after month, payday after payday, to make ends meet and somehow get ahead financially.

 If this describes you, Don’t Give Up Hope!
 The easiest way to relieve the stress of money worries is to create a written plan.
 Often just the act of writing down your bills and when to pay them is enough to significantly reduce the stress caused by financial troubles.